fmillion-mnsu/cs470-s25/G_ASSIGN1.md

     > Your target can be a square, circle or other shape - again, be *consistent*, change only the *size* of the target, not its shape.
     >
     > A square or rectangular target is most ideal since you do not need to deal with a non-rectangular bounding box to detect a successful click.
-If you are not using a rectangular target, you need to account for touches that happen within the rectangular bounding box but are not actually part of the target.
+If you are not using a rectangular target, you need to account for clicks or touches that happen within the rectangular bounding box but are not actually part of the target.
     >
     > ![Image illustrating that touching within the bounding box but outside of a non-rectangular shape must be considered an error](assets/boundingbox.png)